 Car insurance rates by city in Delaware

-Delaware City is Delaware’s most expensive city for car insurance at an average cost of $2,361 annually.
-Little Creek is the state’s least expensive city, with an average car insurance rate of $1,835 annually.
+Delaware City is the priciest city in Delaware for car insurance, costing an average of $2,361 annually.
+On the other hand, Little Creek is the most affordable city, where drivers pay an average of $1,835 per year for car insurance.

 Select your city below to see the insurance company and its average full coverage rates.